POLL-China's June new yuan loans seen rising further as Beijing shores up recovery

 Outstanding yuan loans were expected to grow by 11.2% in June from a year earlier, down from 11.4% in May, the poll showed.
 Broad M2 money supply growth in June was seen at 11.2%, down from 11.6% in May.

 Any acceleration in government bond issuance could help boost total social financing (TSF), a broad measure of credit and liquidity.
-Outstanding TSF was 9.5% higher at the end-May than a year earlier, growing slower than the 10.0% annual rate seen at end-April.
+Outstanding TSF was 9.5% higher at the end-May than a year earlier, slowing from the 10.0% annual rate seen at end-April.

 In June, TSF is expected to rise to 3.00 trillion yuan from 1.56 trillion yuan in May.